caolan/async/README.md

 * memo - The initial state of the reduction.
 * iterator(memo, item, callback) - A function applied to each item in the array to produce the next step in the reduction.
-The iterator is passed a callback which accepts an optional error as its first argument, and the state of the reduction as the second.
+The iterator is passed a callback(err, reduction) which accepts an optional error as its first argument, and the state of the reduction as the second.
 If an error is passed to the callback, the reduction is stopped and the main callback is immediately called with the error.
 * callback(err, result) - A callback which is called after all the iterator functions have finished.
 Result is the reduced value.